felix01123581321/crm-microservice/README.md

 - 200: Success
 - 201: Created
-- 400: Bad Request
+- 400: Bad Request (e.g., invalid status value, duplicate email)
 - 404: Not Found
+- 422: Unprocessable Entity (e.g., invalid email format)
 - 500: Internal Server Error

-Error responses include a JSON object with an `error` field containing the error message.
+Error responses include a JSON object with a `detail` field containing the error message.
+Common error messages include:

+- "Lead status cannot be None"
+- "A lead with this email already exists"
+- "Invalid email format"

+## Automatic Process Management

+The system automatically manages processes based on actions:

+1. When a new action is created:
+   - If no process exists for the lead, a new process is created
+   - If a process exists, it is updated with the new action details
+   - The next follow-up datetime is set to 7 days after the action's timestamp
+   - The process channel is updated to match the action type

+2. Process updates include:
+   - Last action ID
+   - Channel (based on action type)
+   - Next follow-up datetime
+   - Status tracking

+## Database Connection

+- Thread-safe SQLite operations
+- Automatic connection management
+- Debug logging for database operations
+- Connection pooling for concurrent requests